adblockradio/available-models/README.md

 - Kiss UK

-## I want to suggest another radio
+## I want to suggest another radio or podcast
-More radios means more work to support them.
-People suggesting other radios are expected to help maintaining the filters by classifying mispredictions through an administration UI.
+Great!
+Please understand that more radios means more work needed to support them.

+Your are welcome to suggest another radio or podcast, but in return you are expected to help maintaining the filters by classifying mispredictions through an administration UI.

-Please search in the *Issues* tab to check that the radio you want to add is not already there.
+To get started, search in the *Issues* tab to check that the radio you want to add is not already there.
 * If it is there, feel free to *thumb up* the first message as a sign of support and/or indicate that you are willing to help.
 * If it is not there, search for it on [radio-browser.info](https://www.radio-browser.info/gui/#/).
-Create an issue containing the **Country** and **Name** of the radio station.
+Create an issue containing the exact **Country** and **Name** of the radio station.